ActuallyHex/ezImgui/README.md

-### EzImgui & EzWidgets
+### EzImgui

 EzImgui is an extension that utilizes the ImGui graphical interface library and makes the experience of developing your own user interface much easier.

+### EzWidgets

-Adding onto EzImgui is EzWidgets, this is a system that works with EzImgui to allow for customization and use of different element themes and styles.
+EzWidgets is a system that works with EzImgui to allow for customization and use of different element themes and styles.

 *EzWidgets is NOT required in order to use EzImgui.*